60-day money-back on any purchase

 Factors Influencing Shot Dispersion

-Now that you understand the importance of shot dispersion, It’s time to look at the factors that influence it.
-They include skill level, golf club selection, course conditions, and the mental game.
+Now that you understand the importance of shot dispersion, it’s time to examine the factors that influence it.
+These include skill level, golf club selection, course conditions, and mental game.

 Handicap

-The lower your handicap, the lower your dispersion in golf likely is.
-Better players end up in less trouble when they miss their shots.
-New players have higher shot dispersion and they also have very unpredictable shots.
+The lower your handicap, the lower your dispersion in golf.
+Better players are likely to be in less trouble when they miss their shots.
+New players have higher shot dispersion and very unpredictable shots.

 Golf Club in Your Hand